Vehrik/FarOut/Characters/3-Traits.md

     purchase and store Volume to integrate into the Trait at a later time, but you need to get Spliced to do so.

-    You may split the Volume between multiple projectiles, but the Damage and Range of the Trait must be split such that each projectile has at least 1 point of Damage/Capacity Damage.
+    You may split the Volume between multiple projectiles, but each projectile must have at least 1 point of Damage, Core Boost, Capacity Damage or Effect and Range of the Trait must be split such that each projectile has at least 1 point of Damage/Capacity Damage.
 Each projectiles implies a single object with which the Damage or Capacity Damage properties will apply to whatever it touches and be rendered unusable on impact.